-In order to apply for a Student Visa, you will need a Confirmation of Acceptance for Studies (CAS) from the University.
-This is an electronic document that gets stored on a Home Office database, but we will also provide you with a CAS statement.
+To apply for a Student Visa, you will need a Confirmation of Acceptance for Studies (CAS) from the University.
+This is an electronic document stored on a Home Office database, but we will also provide you with a CAS statement.
 This includes a unique reference number which you will need to enter onto your online Student Visa application form and sets out all the information that we have provided to the Home Office.

-The University can only issue a CAS where we are confident that you meet the requirements set out in the Policy Guidance and the Immigration Rules, so we will need to ask you some questions as part of the process to make sure you’re eligible for our Student Visa sponsorship.
+The University can only issue a CAS where we are confident that you meet the requirements set out in the Student and Child Student Guidance and the relevant Immigration Rules, so we will need to ask you some questions as part of the process to make sure you’re eligible for our Student Visa sponsorship.

-These necessary checks mean that we are unable to issue your CAS statement immediately as soon as you have paid your deposit (where a deposit is required) or had your place at Essex confirmed.
+These necessary checks mean that we are unable to issue your CAS statement immediately once you have paid your deposit (where a deposit is required) or had your place at Essex confirmed.
 However, we will always work hard to issue your CAS statement as quickly as possible.

-If we contact you with questions while your place at Essex is still conditional, this is in order to prepare early for issuing your CAS once your place has been confirmed.
+If we contact you with questions while your place at Essex is still conditional, this is to make early preparations for issuing your CAS once your place has been confirmed.
 We will not be able to issue your CAS before then.

 If your Student Visa application is successful, one of the conditions of your visa is that you must study the course stated on your CAS statement with the Student Visa sponsor that issued it.
 It is therefore important that you carefully consider the course you have chosen.
 If you are unsure about your course choice or are considering adding a year abroad or work placement year (if applicable), please contact the Admissions Adviser named on your offer letter before you proceed with your Student Visa application.
 If you want to change your course and/or institution after making your visa application you may have to obtain a new visa first and are unlikely to be able to do so from within the UK.